Independent Baptist

-Independent Baptist churches (also called Independent Fundamental Baptists or IFB) are Christian congregations that generally hold to fundamentalist or conservative views of Evangelical Christianity and Baptist beliefs, such as believer's baptism, individual soul liberty and the priesthood of all believers.
+Independent Baptist churches (also called Independent Fundamental Baptists or IFB) are Christian congregations that generally hold to fundamentalist or conservative views of evangelical Christianity and Baptist beliefs, such as believer's baptism, individual soul liberty, and the priesthood of all believers.

-The term “independent” refers to the doctrinal position of church autonomy and a refusal to join any affiliated Baptist denominations or non-Baptist association, though they usually maintain some sort of fellowship with like-minded churches.
-As Fundamentalists, these churches are strongly opposed to the ecumenical movement.
+The term "independent" refers to the doctrinal position of church autonomy and a refusal to join any affiliated Baptist denominations or non-Baptist association, though they usually maintain some sort of fellowship with like-minded churches.
+As fundamentalists, these churches are strongly opposed to the ecumenical movement.

-Around 3% of the United States adult population belongs to the Independent Baptist movement, half of whom live in the Southern United States.
+Around 3% of the United States adult population belongs to the IFB movement, half of whom live in the Southern United States.

 History

-The modern Independent Baptist movement began in the early 20th century among local Baptist congregations whose members were concerned about the advancement of modernism or theological liberalism into national Baptist denominations in the United States.
-In response to the concerns, some local Baptist churches separated from their former denominations and re-established their congregations as independent churches.
-In other cases, the more conservative members of existing churches withdrew from their local congregations and established new independent Baptist churches.
-However, earlier churches such as the Metropolitan Tabernacle led by Charles Spurgeon (1834 – 1892) have been also associated with Independent Baptists, as they separated from the British Baptist Union to become a self standing church due to holding more conservative beliefs than the Union.
+The modern IFB movement began in the early 20th century among local Baptist congregations whose members were concerned about the advancement of modernism or theological liberalism into national Baptist denominations in the U.S. In response to the concerns, some local Baptist churches separated from their former denominations and re-established their congregations as independent churches.
+In other cases, the more conservative members of existing churches withdrew from their local congregations and established new IFB churches.
+However, earlier churches such as the Metropolitan Tabernacle led by Charles Spurgeon have been also associated with IFBs, as they separated from the British Baptist Union to become a self standing church due to holding more conservative beliefs than the Union.